josehoras/josehoras.github.io/_posts/2019-05-05-lstm-pure-python.md

 Basically we want first to know how should I change the scores in order to reduce my loss.
 The rate of change of the loss with regards to the change of the scores is given by derivative *dscores*.
 To understand the formula of dscores above, please see [this notes](http://cs231n.github.io/neural-networks-case-study/#grad)

 But still, we cannot just change the scores.
 We can just change our weights Why, by, Wx, ...
 So, we backpropagate the scores derivative through each operation we did on the forward pass until we get the derivatives of our weights.
-First we backpropagate throught the dense layer, which gives us the derivatives of our weights Why and by, as well as the derivative of the hidden states dh_states.
+First we backpropagate through the dense layer, which gives us the derivatives of our weights Why and by, as well as the derivative of the hidden states dh_states.
 The equations are a simple example of backpropagation (again, more info on [CS231n](http://cs231n.github.io/optimization-2/)), and they correspond to this backpropagation diagram:

 <div class="post_img">
 <img src="../../../assets/lstm-recurrent-networks/back_affine.png" width="350" height="180"  />